Sunday, October 6, 2024

 • one small recycled box for the lower half of the hut

-• one large, recycled Quaker Oats paper can for the upper tower half of the hut
+• one large, recycled Quaker Oats paper can or a salt box for the upper tower half of the hut

 • white school glue